 Tenaya Lodge's expert local guide takes you on an exclusive, all-day tour of Yosemite highlights, including Yosemite Valley, Half Dome, El Capitan, Glacier Point.
 This unforgettable tour starts and ends at Tenaya Lodge.

 Custom tour buses ensure that you will ride in the utmost comfort.
 These buses open to the sky in good weather giving you an unobstructed view of the soaring cliffs of Yosemite Valley.
 But never fear!
 At higher speeds or on hot and cold days, the driver can fully enclose the bus to ensure that all riders are comfortable and still have broad views through the large glass windows in the sides and roof of the vehicle.
 Don't have all day?
-We also offer our Glacier Point Sunset Tour that takes you to witness the incredible alpineglow that Yosemite National Park is known for.
+We also offer our Glacier Point at Sunset Tour that takes you to witness the incredible alpineglow that Yosemite National Park is known for.